Farm-Orbit/farmorb_web/docs/PRODUCT_ROADMAP.md

 ---

-*This roadmap represents a comprehensive plan for transforming Farmorb into a leading livestock management platform while maintaining the existing team collaboration foundation.*
+*This roadmap represents a comprehensive plan for transforming FarmOrbit into a leading livestock management platform while maintaining the existing team collaboration foundation.*